 We really truly believe, based on our personal experiences and experiences with other law students, that procrastination is the root of most law school problems.
 Try to avoid this as much as possible.

 5. Get to know your professors and peers, as the legal world is a small community.

 Lastly, law school is actually quite short and will go by quick in the grand scheme of things.
 So, get to know your fellow classmates and professors.
 This means that you should go to some social events and get involved in a group or club.
 If you get involved in extracurriculars and make friends, law school is much more enjoyable.
-However, be sure if you are participating in social events that you act professional.
+However, be sure if you are participating in social events that you act professionally.
 Don’t put yourself in a position to say something that you regret later.
 While the event may be over, those types of interactions last forever.

-Hopefully these tips for your first year law school advice are helpful!
+Hopefully, these tips for your first year law school advice are helpful!
 For more tips on how to succeed in law school click here.